 So you need to hire a photographer to capture your upcoming event?
-Whether it’s a corporate Christmas party, conference or awards evening, with the amount of freelance photographers out there, you aren’t sure where to look, or what to look for.
+Whether it’s a corporate Christmas party, conference or awards evening, with the number of freelance photographers out there, you aren’t sure where to look, or what to look for.
 It may seem like an overwhelming task, but once you have found the right company and perfect photographer, you will end up with spectacular images that truly capture your event.

 Here are a few tips to help you get the most out of your event photographer, to get the best pictures and exactly what you are looking for.

 Make sure that your event photographer has access to the schedule of your upcoming event at least one day before the event.
 This way you will ensure that they know where to be and when to be there.
 Your photographer needs to know the essentials, like the address of the venue, the start and end time of your event, and a contact number.
 It helps to be organised, this way if there are specific shots you need to be captured, the amount of images you require and how they will be delivered, you will get exactly what you want.
 Furthermore, with access to the schedule, your photographer will have the capacity to sequence the order of events, so it can be easily viewed and accessible to anyone who was not there.

 Don’t Cut Corners

 Lack of experience, photography equipment or knowledge means that your magnificent event will look like it was anything but spectacular.
 Having the right photographer and ensuring that they are prepared is essential to capturing your event and showcasing it in the correct light.
 If you have a tight budget and can’t afford to have the photographer there the entire time, consider hiring them for a few hours.